EkkoSense: 5 steps to maximising data centre performance

 The edge.
 So much talk around this topic, and EkkoSense says it is for good reason.

-According to EkkoSense, you can’t maximise your data centre performance without a complete integration of all your operations, which includes all the different edge micro and modular data centre activities.
+According to EkkoSense, you can’t maximise your data center performance without a complete integration of all your operations, which includes all the different edge micro and modular data center activities.

-In a lot of cases advanced M&E Capacity Planning and Simulation capabilities have been exclusive to the largest data centre halls and facilities, and EkkoSense says there is no excuse for this in 2019, especially as features like SaaS access, wireless sensing and mobile network access become mainstream across all data centre operations.
+In a lot of cases advanced M&E Capacity Planning and Simulation capabilities have been exclusive to the largest data center halls and facilities, and EkkoSense says there is no excuse for this in 2019, especially as features like SaaS access, wireless sensing and mobile network access become mainstream across all data center operations.

-Operators will begin to gain a real-time understanding of their data centre performance as data rooms become carefully mapped with all the appropriate data fields.
+Operators will begin to gain a real-time understanding of their data center performance as data rooms become carefully mapped with all the appropriate data fields.

 Until recently this wasn’t possible across the market given the cost of sensors, but the emergence of low-cost IoT-enabled wireless devices has changed this.